Sarthak752008/Predict-Employee-Attrition/README.md

 Predict Employee Attrition
-This project aims to predict employee attrition (whether an employee will leave the company) using a machine learning classification model.
-The prediction is based on various features, such as job satisfaction, salary, work environment, and years of experience.
+This project predicts employee attrition (whether an employee will leave the company) using a machine learning model.
+The prediction is based on factors like job satisfaction, salary, work environment, and experience.

 📁 Dataset
-The dataset used in this project is "6.
-Predict Employee Attrition.csv", containing information about employees and a target column Attrition (Yes/No), which indicates whether the employee left the company or not.
+Dataset: "6.
+Predict Employee Attrition.csv"

+Target: Attrition (Yes/No)

 💡 Project Overview
-Data Preprocessing: The dataset is cleaned by handling missing values, encoding categorical variables, and dropping irrelevant columns.
+Data Preprocessing: Cleaned the dataset (missing values, encoding, irrelevant columns).

-Model Training: A Random Forest Classifier is trained on the dataset to predict employee attrition.
+Model: Trained a Random Forest Classifier.

-Model Evaluation: The model is evaluated using various metrics like accuracy, precision, and recall.
-The performance is visualized using a confusion matrix heatmap.
+Evaluation: Used accuracy, precision, and recall metrics.
+Visualized with a confusion matrix.

 🧰 Libraries Used
-pandas: For data manipulation and analysis.
+pandas: Data manipulation

-seaborn: For data visualization.

-matplotlib: For plotting graphs and visualizations.

-scikit-learn: For machine learning algorithms and utilities, including model training, evaluation, and data preprocessing.
+seaborn & matplotlib: Data visualization

+scikit-learn: Model training & evaluation

-🚀 How to Run the Project
+🚀 How to Run
-Clone this repository or download the notebook.
+Clone or download this repo.

-Open the notebook in Google Colab or any Jupyter-compatible environment.
+Open in Google Colab or Jupyter Notebook.

-Upload the dataset file when prompted:

-6. Predict Employee Attrition.csv
+Upload "6.
+Predict Employee Attrition.csv".

-Run the steps in the notebook sequentially:
+Run the notebook.

-Import libraries

-Upload and load the dataset

-Preprocess data (handle missing values, encode categorical variables, drop irrelevant columns)

-Train the model

-Make predictions

-Evaluate performance

 📊 Model Evaluation
-Accuracy: The proportion of correctly classified instances among all the instances.

-Precision: The proportion of positive class predictions that are actually correct.

-Recall: The proportion of actual positive instances that were correctly identified by the model.
+Accuracy: Proportion of correct predictions.

+Precision: Correct positive predictions.

+Recall: True positives identified.

-The model performance is visualized with a confusion matrix heatmap, which shows how well the model predicted the attrition (whether an employee stayed or left).
+The model’s performance is visualized with a confusion matrix heatmap.

 📂 Project Structure
 mathematica